 For the avoidance of doubt, the offshore circuit revenue values, CRevOFTO1 and AvCRevOFTO shall be determined using asset values after the removal of any One-Off Charges.

-Prevailing OFFSHORE TRANSMISSION OWNER specific expansion factors will be published in The Company's Statement of Use of System Charges which is available from the Charging website.
+Prevailing Offshore Transmission Owner specific expansion constants will be published in The Company's Statement of Use of System Charges which is available from the Charging part of The Company’s Website.
 These shall be recalculated for the start of each price control period using the formula in paragraph 14.15.82.
-For each subsequent year within the price control period, these expansion factors will be adjusted by the annual Offshore Transmission Owner specific indexation factor, OFTOInd, calculated as follows;
+For each subsequent year within the price control period, these expansion constants will be adjusted by the annual Offshore Transmission Owner specific indexation factor, OFTOInd, calculated as follows;

 where: